gvwilson/thirdbit/fiction/iffy/index.md

 "Don't fret,"
 Aunt Naggie said gently as Iffy looked past the pier toward the governor's mansion for the dozenth time.
-"Your friend'll be fine.
+"Lotsa folk get through this.
-Lotsa folk get through this an' they're all just fine."
+Your friend'll be fine."

 "I know," Iffy sighed.
 "I just…"